Identity9165/AutomatorScreenshotUploader/README.md

 ## LICENSE

-This program is available under the [WTFPL](http://www.wtfpl.net/) license.
+This software is available under the [WTFPL](http://www.wtfpl.net/) license.